 We made progress as our team gained confidence, ran faster and became better football players.
 The Egoscue Method reduced our injury rate with a proactive approach to the game.

 Externally, we started with a re-branding of the football program.
-I was actually enlisted to help in changing the name of the University to Texas State University and this was done before the season.
+I was enlisted to help in changing the name of the University to Texas State University, and this before the season.
 We also aided in the creation the new Bobcat logo with a Texas State student, which is still used today.